jolocom/interactions-demo/README.md

 access, probably the LAN IP address of the computer running the `service_agent`, assuming the test SmartWallet is on the same LAN

-Also note that the SmartWallet release build require HTTP**S** connections, and cannot use plain HTTP.
-To use this demo without SSL certificates please use a **staging** build of the SmartWallet on Android.
+Also note that the SmartWallet release builds require HTTP**S** connections, and cannot use plain HTTP.
+To use this demo without SSL certificates please use a **staging** build of the SmartWallet on Android, available for download here: https://jolocom.io/wp-content/uploads/smartwallet/smartwallet-staging-1.11.1.apk